(Pictured, left to right) Arielle Estoria and Sarah Wallick

 S: BREAKFAST :D Which automatically includes delicious coffee.
 Then yeah, yeah, exploring somewhere or getting to slow down in a record store or book store, even a flower shop.
 Definitely thai food and talking about anything and everything over our meals then spending time praying with and for each other.

-Friends of Grace highlights women pursuing God-given purpose while living fully in grace.
+Women in Grace highlights women pursuing God-given purpose while living fully in grace.